 If you don't have insurance and you're a California resident, you may qualify for free coverage, if you qualify as low income.
 This free insurance is called "Pregnancy-related Medi-Cal" or "Emergency Medi-Cal," which covers services related to pregnancy.
 If you're a resident of San Francisco County, please call (415) 863-9892 for more information about Emergency Medi-Cal.
 If you reside outside of San Francisco County, please contact your local Medi-Cal office to apply for this type of coverage.

 Some insurance companies have confidential billing for pregnancy termination procedures.
 If you're using health insurance to pay for your procedure and you have concerns about confidentiality, please contact your insurance company about its policies.

 Most insurance plans cover treatment of miscarriage if you have obstetric benefits.
-If your insurance doesn't cover elective abortion or treatment for miscarriage, or if you don't want to use your insurance for confidentiality reasons, we offer a discounted self-pay rate for cash or credit card payment.
+If your insurance doesn't cover elective abortion or treatment for miscarriage, or if you don't want to use your insurance for confidentiality reasons or due to a high deductible, we offer a discounted self-pay rate for cash or credit card payment.

 Rates are subject to change.

 Payment is due in full at time of check-in with cash or credit card, no personal checks.

 The fee includes the cost of the procedure, most laboratory blood tests, ultrasound, exam, some medications and contraception counseling.
 Patients requiring tissue pathology tests or MICRhoGAM or RhoGAM for Rh negative blood will be responsible for separate fees.
 There may be additional costs for prescribed medications purchased before or after the office visit.

 Please note that self-pay payments cannot be applied to insurance deductibles or HSAs/HRAs.